 (f) Mobile Usability

-This report lists problems that might be keeping your website from delivering a positive web experience on mobile devices.
+This report lists problems that might prevent your website from delivering a positive web experience on mobile devices.

 Google reports on elements that are too close together, content that is wider than the screen, content for which the viewport is not set, and other places where the text is too small to read.

 Everything in this report matters.
-Mobile optimization is a significant ranking factor, and your website needs to be totally up to par.
+Mobile optimization is a significant ranking factor; your website must be up to par.